-The Seacoast Anti-Pollution League (SAPL) was formed in 1969 in response to the Public Service Company of New Hampshire’s announcement of its intent to construct a nuclear power plant in Seabrook.
+The Seacoast Anti-Pollution League (SAPL) was formed in 1969 in response to the Public Service Company of New Hampshire’s announcement of intent to construct a nuclear power plant in Seabrook, New Hampshire.
 Although formed in response to the proposed plant, SAPL formulated its mission to encompass other seacoast New Hampshire environmental concerns.
 Even so, SAPL’s primary emphasis from inception through the 1990s was on the Seabrook plant.

 PHOTO (1988) SAPL prepares to travel to Washington to deliver a 35,000-signature petition to Congress and the Nuclear Regulatory Committee.
 This petition prevented the Emergency Planning Zone from being shrunk from our current (and extremely inadequate) 10 mile radius to a one mile radius.
 In addition to being reckless, this would have prevented towns in Massachusetts (which are within the 10 mile radius) from having any say at the regulatory hearings regarding Seabrook’s Emergency Planning issues.

-While we were unable to end plant construction, SAPL and other groups were successful in achieving the abandonment of a clearly uneconomic and unneeded second reactor at Seabrook.
-Since the plant opening, SAPL has continued to operate in a “watchdog” role, forcing plant operators to prevent harbor seal deaths through water intake pipe, getting state officials to begin distributing potassium iodide (KI) radiation protection locally, and drawing attention to waste shipment issues, emergency generator problems and security lapses at the plant.
+While ultimately unable to end plant construction, SAPL and other groups were successful in forcing the abandonment of a clearly uneconomic and unneeded second reactor at Seabrook.
+Since the plant opening, SAPL has continued to operate in a watchdog role, forcing the plant to prevent harbor seal deaths through water intake pipe, getting state officials to begin distributing potassium iodide (KI) radiation protection, and drawing public attention to waste shipment issues, emergency generator problems, and security lapses at the plant.
 We have also pressed state officials to consider real-time monitoring of radiation releases, as is done south of the state border, and released a report on increases in child cancer rates in the Seacoast region.

-With the designation of the Portsmouth Naval Shipyard as a federal “superfund” toxic site in 1995, SAPL sought and obtained an U.S. EPA Technical Assistance Grant (TAG) to hire a consultant to critique the ongoing cleanup process.
-A key result of SAPL’s efforts at the Shipyard was the Navy’s restoration of Jamaica Cove into a functioning salt marsh and mudflat, undertaken as part of the consolidation of the 25 acre Jamaica Island landfill, and justified as a natural buffer to any further toxic contamination of Portsmouth Harbor.
+With the designation of the Portsmouth Naval Shipyard as a federal superfund toxic site in 1995, SAPL sought and obtained an U.S. EPA Technical Assistance Grant (TAG) to hire a consultant to oversee the ongoing cleanup process.
+A key result of SAPL’s efforts at the Shipyard was the Navy’s restoration of Jamaica Cove into a functioning salt marsh and mudflat, undertaken as part of the consolidation of the 25-acre Jamaica Island landfill and justified as a natural buffer to any further toxic contamination of Portsmouth Harbor.

-In 2010, Seabrook plant owners submitted an application to the NRC for a 20-year license renewal to the year 2050, despite the fact that their current license doesn’t expire until 2030.
-That same year, SAPL joined a group of local, regional and national groups intervening to oppose this seemingly premature action.
-Our intervention contention was that the plant owners failed to give proper consideration in their application and environmental impact statement to renewable power (principally offshore wind) alternatives to Seabrook, as required by federal environmental law – the National Environmental Policy Act (NEPA).
+In 2010, Seabrook plant owners submitted an application to the NRC for a 20-year license renewal, thereby extending the plant to the year 2050 despite the fact that their current license doesn’t expire until 2030.
+In response, SAPL joined a group of local, regional, and national groups intervening to oppose this premature action.
+Our intervention contention was that the plant owners’s application and environmental impact statement failed to give proper consideration to renewable power alternatives (principally offshore wind) to Seabrook—as required by federal environmental law under the National Environmental Policy Act (NEPA).

-In recent years, SAPL has sponsored a series of community forums on energy options and renewable energy development, particularly offshore wind, as well as presentations on national nuclear issues and energy policy.
-Our most recent forums have focused on the Seabrook re-licensing battle, the emerging problem of ASR degradation of the Seabrook plant foundations, the offshore wind power potential for our region and lessons to be learned from the ongoing Fukushima nuclear disaster in Japan.
+In recent years, SAPL has sponsored a series of community forums on energy options and renewable energy development, particularly offshore wind, national nuclear issues, and energy policy.
+Recent forums have focused on the Seabrook re-licensing battle, the emerging problem of ASR degradation of Seabrook’s foundations, the offshore wind power potential for our region, and lessons to be learned from the ongoing Fukushima nuclear disaster in Japan.